-At the crack of dawn (picture taken at 07:15, to be exact), the first telescope was being installed into its dome.
+07:15. to be exact), the first telescope was being installed into its dome. day.

-day.
 The first of the three telescopes was fully assembled by the end of 20 February and went onsky for the first time that night.
 The second and third telescopes followed over the next two days.

-Annie Hjelstrom of LCOGT, the project engineer responsible for the successful installation. commented: "We had a great installation team, SAAO and SALT staff were very helpful, but this is also the culmination of eight years of design development. and Each telescope is built, configured, tested, and dismantled then at Goleta.
-California the headquarters before we put them back together on site."
+Annie Hjelstrom of LCOGT, the project engineer responsible for the successful installation. commented: "We had a great installation team, SAAO and SALT staff were very helpful, but this is also the culmination of eight years of design development. and Each telescope is built, configured, tested, and dismantled then at Goleta, California the headquarters before we put them back together on site."
 To date LCOGT has installed four other identical 1-metre telescopes around the globe: an operational prototype at the McDonald Observatory.
 Texas, US (April 2012) and three science-grade telescopes at the Cerro Tololo Inter-American Observatory (CTIO), Chile (October 2012).
 The trio of telescopes at Sutherland brings the observatory's total of operational 1-metre telescopes to seven.
-Two more will be installed midvear at the Siding Spring Observatory, Australia to complete the southern ring.
-A second telescope will installed be at the McDonald the end of the year. away.
+Two more will be installed midyear at the Siding Spring Observatory, Australia to complete the southern ring.
+A second will telescope be installed at the McDonald Observatory before